List of Bose headphones

 Bose has sold aviation headsets since 1989 and consumer headphones since 2000.
-The current range of headphones/headsets consists of over-ear, in-ear, aviation and military models.
+The current range of headphones and headsets includes wireless over-ear models, true wireless in-ear models, as well as aviation and military models.

-Over-ear headphones
+Wireless over-ear headphones

 Development of the company's noise cancelling headphones (and first over-ear headphones) began in 1978 when the chairman, Amar Bose, tried a set of airline-supplied headphones during a flight and found that engine noise from the aircraft prevented the music from being enjoyed.

 In 1986, Bose and Sennheiser both presented active noise cancelling headsets for aircraft pilots, with the Sennheiser design appearing in a Funkschau paper and the Bose design appearing in an ASME paper.
 A prototype Bose product was used to prevent hearing loss in pilots during the first non-stop around-the-world flight in the Rutan Voyager.
 The company was the first to release active noise cancelling headphones as a consumer product.

-Wireless

 QuietComfort 35 II

 In 2017, Bose released an updated model known as the QuietComfort 35 II, which adds a customizable "action" button on the left ear cap.
 By default, it is mapped to activate the Google Assistant, making it the first headphones to integrate with the service.

 The QC35 II was reviewed favourably for their noise cancellation, audio quality and comfort.

 In July 2019, users began to report that a firmware update to the QC35 II had inhibited the performance of the noise cancellation features.
 Bose stated that it had not made any changes to noise cancellation functions in their firmware.
 Some users performed firmware downgrades, but Bose later prevented this for security reasons.
 In October 2019, as part of an investigation, Bose began to allow owners within a "reasonable" proximity to the company's headquarters in Framingham, Massachusetts, to request a visit by a technician.

 In 2020, Bose released the Bose QC35 II Gaming, which adds a gaming mic.

 Noise Cancelling Headphones 700

 In 2019, Bose released the Noise Cancelling Headphones 700, also known as the NCH 700, a new high-end product positioned above the QC 35.

-The headphones feature a more contemporary design with a stainless steel band and are controlled using a mix of buttons and touch-sensitive areas on the cups.
+The headphones have a stainless steel band and are controlled using a mix of buttons and touch-sensitive areas on the cups.
 Unlike the QC 35, they do not fold in half, but their ear cups can rotate for storage.
 The embedded rechargeable battery is not replaceable which limits the lifespan of the headphones to the life of the battery.
 Bose promoted improvements to sound quality, noise cancellation and voice call quality over the QC 35.
 The NCH 700 can also connect to two devices simultaneously, and integrate with Amazon Alexa and Siri in addition to the Google Assistant.

+Noise Cancelling Headphones 700 UC

+This is the same headphone as the 700 but a Bose USB Link dongle is included, supposedly enhancing sound and microphone quality.
+But, it is listed for a larger price.